CSI-Fernando-Ortiz/CSI-Fernando-Ortiz/Fan-Page.md

             height="50%"
             />
 </div>
-   Canelo has won the Best Boxer ESPY Award,
+   Canelo has won the Best Boxer ESPY Award that consists of an award given annually to the best boxer that year.
+Canelo currently is the holder of the WBA,WBO,WBC and WBO super middle weight.Also Canelo is consider the best boxer right now by many and has won againts 17 champions.
+Canelo is training for his possibly next fight versus Ilunga Makabu going up in weight.
 <br><br>

 <p>